Zekumoru/breviax-api/README.md

 PORT=3000
 ```

-If `SUPPORT_LARGE_MODEL` is false then only use Whisper's medium, small, and tiny models.
+If `SUPPORT_LARGE_MODEL` is false then only uses Whisper's medium, small, and tiny models.
 Set it to `true` if your server can handle larger models.

 2. And then run the following commands to install the necessary packages and finally start the app: